Back to top: Unit J6 structures

 The bin

-A structure with a half moon plan a7 covered an area of about 30m2 just east of wall f127.
-Similar structures were found in units J5 and BA and had storage purposes.
+Similar structures were found in units J5 a708 and BA a12 and had storage purposes.
+The other examples of bins are defined as installations.
+They are integrated into larger structures, for example in the corner of a room.
+The bin in J6 is freestanding.
 The bin was excavated within unit J4 and here you can find the typological and functional analysis of the structure.

 Back to top: Unit J6 structures